 These newly developed method should reduce the errors with genome-based species delimitation, while also providing a framework for gaining insights about the speciation process itself.
 Note the methods and associated documentation are freely available as the software packages DELINEATE and DECRYPT.

 The workshop will be held at the University of Michigan, Ann Arbor, MI on March 13, 2020; the workshop is free but limited to 65 participants, and participants must apply to attend, with review of applications beginning Feb.
-18. Note that participants are also encouraged to also consider (and register) for the 16th Annual Early Career Scientists Symposium “Natural History Collections: Drivers of Innovation” that will be held on March 14-15.
+18. Note that the 16th Annual Early Career Scientists Symposium “Natural History Collections: Drivers of Innovation” that was to be held on March 14-15 has been postponed until Fall 2020.

 Note that through the generous support of the National Science Foundation (DEB 16-55607) we will be offering travel scholarship to increase the representation from interested participants that who otherwise would not be able to attend.
 Priority will be given to graduate students and postdocs.
 Send a brief description of fit of the workshop and scholarship need (no more than 150 words) by Feb.
 18.